asmaras/AndroidAutoUnitAssist/README.md

 # Hardware

-Below is a description of the connections between the unit and the assistant board, along with some pictures of the actual situation
+Below is a description of the connections between the unit and the assistant board, along with some pictures of the actual situation.

 Hooking up the I/Os to the unit:
 |I/O|Location|